aspose-slides/Aspose.Slides-Documentation/androidjava/developer-guide/presentation-content/powerpoint-shapes/shape-formatting/_index.md

-**title: Aspose.Slides for Android via Java** provides interfaces and properties that allow you to format shapes based on known options in PowerPoint.
+**Aspose.Slides for Android via Java** provides interfaces and properties that allow you to format shapes based on known options in PowerPoint.

 ## **Format Lines**